ZoralLabs/rl3stdlib/CONTRIBUTING.md

 ## Licensing
 The RL3 Standard Library is licensed under the Apache License.
 Anything contributed to RL3 Standard Library must be released under this license.

+## Code Style Notes

+UPPER_CASE_NAMES
+Used for public patterns and predicates.

+CamelCaseNames
+Used for 'local' patterns and predicates (i.e. defined for internal purposes - can be used by derived programs, but it is not expected)

+_NB Suffix
+Can be used to inform that the pattern is based on 'ignore blanks' matching.

+_WEAK Suffix
+Used to identify weak patterns.

+_STRONG Suffix
+Used to identify strong patterns.